ecebeyhan/CS102_Project_Teamder/README.md

 # Dependencies
   You can use the Teamder with the any version of the PostgreSQL's JDBC (Java Database Connectivity) from official site of the PostgreSQL (https://jdbc.postgresql.org/download.html).
+  We used javafx for ui.
+  We used postgresql for database.